tonyarnold/tonyarnold.github.io/_posts/2014-05-31-autoformatting-your-code.md

 ### Configuration Per Project

-Each project can (and should) have it's own configuration — just place a `.clang-format` file in the root of your project.
+Each project can (and should) have its own configuration — just place a `.clang-format` file in the root of your project.

 ### Configuration Per Folder